GVSU Partnership/ Non-GVSU Program Academic Policies

 Students are encouraged to familiarize themselves with the university policies and procedures relating to study abroad before departure.
 Any misunderstanding or disputes should be settled before going abroad, as it is much more difficult to resolve such matters after.

-3. Courses taken abroad cannot be used to repeat or replace the grade for a course previously taken on-campus.
+Study Abroad courses cannot be used to repeat or replace the grade of a course previously taken on-campus.

 Study Abroad Credit Form